JarekB-dev/Harry-Potter/README.md

 ### Stack Overflow

-> Used to overcome issues with horizontal scrolling with hero image. - (https://stackoverflow.com/)
+> Used to overcome issues with JavaScript logic and sound toggle. - (https://stackoverflow.com/)

 ### Balsamiq